missinglink/ciao/README.md

 ## API Documentation

-Ciao generated documentation of each `request`, it's `response` and all `assertion` blocks that were tested against the `response`.
+Ciao generates documentation for each `request`, it's `response` and all `assertion` blocks.

-The documentation is available in the directory specified in the ciao config (as discussed above).
+The documentation is in `markdown` format and is available in the directory specified in the ciao config (as discussed above).

 ## How it works

-Under-the-hood ciao fires off all requests asyncronously using `http.request`.
+Under-the-hood Ciao fires off all requests asyncronously using `http.request`.

 When a `response` comes back from the target server then all `assertion` blocks are fired asyncronously in a seperate child process.

 This isolates the main thread from malicious assertion code and ensures the fastest execution of tests.

 ## Contributing